 This provoleta recipe could not be easier.
-So if you are looking to cook recipes from Uruguay, traditional food like this is a great way to start.
+So if you are looking to cook recipes from Uruguay or recipes with provolone cheese, traditional food like this is a great way to start.

-This recipe is inspired by our provoleta- grilled provolone cheese- experience at the Mercado del Puerto, a meat lover’s paradise and contained within the La Cuidad Vieja (the Old City) of Montevideo.
+This recipe is inspired by our provoleta- grilled provolone cheese- experience at the Mercado del Puerto, a meat lover’s paradise and contained within the La Ciudad Vieja (the Old City) of Montevideo.

 If this isn’t the best place to eat meat anywhere in the world, then I can’t wait to find the venue better than this one.
 It is a large pavilion just full of vendors grilling meat of all kinds.
 The aroma of cooking meat is divine.
-Full of happy people dining on great steaks and washing them down with tannat, maybe the best kept, red-wine secret in the world.
-We loved the tannat, the steaks and the provoleta- grilled provolone cheese- at the Mercado del Puerto.
+Full of happy people dining on great steaks and washing them down with Tannat, maybe the best kept, red-wine secret in the world.
+We loved the Tannat, the steaks and the provoleta- grilled provolone cheese- at the Mercado del Puerto.

 Uruguay Traditional Food at Mercado del Puerto – Not for Vegetarians

-Well it is like that around tourism, food and wine in Uruguay as well.
+Well, it is like that around tourism, food, music and wine in Uruguay as well.
 Uruguayans are quite used to playing second fiddle to tourism giants Argentina and Brazil.
 But I am here to tell you that from a security point of view Uruguay was most pleasant.

 It is a very social affair, with everyone talking to each other.
 Both times we ate here we met everyone else seated at the bar.
 And you can watch the meat being grilled on the open fire (don’t sit too close it is hot!).

 El Palenque at Mercado del Puerto

 The whole pavilion is just full of vendors grilling a great selection of meats (beef, lamb and to a lesser extent chicken and pork are the popular choices).

 And as for what you should select at El Palenque at the Mercado del Puerto.
-Try these:

 - Jamón Ibérico (ham to die for)